 Kong music is bringing the enjoyment, excitement and benefits of live music back into old peoples’ homes.

 Established in early 2021 during the pandemic time, Kong music has been making musical instruments for sale to raise fund for charity.
 To date over 50 pieces of instruments have been sold or donated.
-Kong music has created over 100 simple musical notes of famous tunes for learners to practise on our educational website.
+Kong music has created hundreds of musical notes of famous tunes for learners to practise on our educational website.
 New practice songs are being recorded and added to the list from time to time.

 The Kong music gig is a solo woodwind musical instrument performance we provide to entertain seniors at elderly care homes.
 This service is also a dedication to Kong’s beloved mother, a dementia patient currently in an aged care home in Borneo, and to his grandmother-in-law who died of dementia recently.